 The Dismissive are sure that global warming is not happening (Figure 2).
 They say the issue is not at all important to them personally (Figure 3) and are not worried about it at all (Figure 4).
 The Dismissive, however, say that they have thought some about global warming and believe they are well-informed about the causes, consequences, and potential solutions - i.e., that there are none, because it doesn't exist (Figures 6 & 7).
 They are very certain about their views, saying they are very unlikely to change their minds about the issue (Figure 5).
 Many flatly reject the proposition that global warming is happening, while a majority believe that if global warming is happening, natural changes in the environment are the primary cause (Figure 8).
-Likewise, a majority believe there is a lot of disagreement among scientists over whether global warming is occurring, while over a fifth of the Dismissive believe there is a scientific consensus that global warming is not happening (Figure 9).
-They overwhelmingly say that global warming will not harm them personally or future generations at all (Figures 10 & 11).
+Likewise, a majority believe there is a lot of disagreement among scientists over whether global warming is not happening (Figure 9).
+They over-whelmingly say that global warming will not harm them personally or future generations at all (Figures 10 & 11).
 Finally, they believe global warming will never harm people in the United States.